|Applies to: Intune in the Azure portal preview|

 - Microsoft Graph API support to automate many actions

-- Azure AD groups to provide compatibility across all your Azure applications
+- Azure Active Directory (AD) groups to provide compatibility across all your Azure applications

 - Support for most modern web browsers